marklar/searchzy/README.md

 Except that some of the values will need to be added (e.g.: api-key) or changed.

+For example, if you choose 'bing' as the geocoding provider, you must provide a bing-api-key, or you'll get an Exception at start-up time.
+If you don't specify a geocoding provider, it defaults to 'google', which doesn't require an API key.
+(But you should use 'bing', as it has a much higher query limit.)

-In particular, you need to find out your ElasticSearch's cluster name.
+Also, you need to find out your ElasticSearch's cluster name.
 Retrieve it via ElasticSearch's REST API, thus:

     > curl http://localhost.com:9200/_cluster/nodes
     {"ok":true,"cluster_name":"elasticsearch_something","nodes":...}}